Skip to main content

 Parking: Providence Mountains State Recreation Area lot

 After several years of closure due to major infrastructural changes, Mitchell Caverns reopened to the general public in 2017.
-Nestled within the Providence Mountains State Recreation Area, the caves beckon to outdoor buffs with their lovely limestone cave formations that have withstood the test of time.
+Nestled within the Providence Mountains State Recreation Area, the caves beckon outdoor buffs with their lovely limestone formations, which have withstood the test of time.

 Walk along the path to visit both caves of the Mitchell Caverns—El Pakiva (The Devil’s House) and Tecopa (named after a Shoshonean chieftain)—which were discovered and operated by Jack and Ida Mitchel for 20 years.
 As you follow your guide from the El Pakiva Cave along the bridge over the Bottomless Pit to reach the Tecopa Cavern, you'll learn about the rich history and nature of the region.